rjsudlow/HomeBase/README.md

   * BOYD (Android)
   * BYOD (iOS)

+### M365/Azure/SharePoint/Teams
+* Apply 365Inspect Controls

 ### To Do
-Apply Policy to Pilot Group ID
+Assign policies and templates to group created as part of script.